Team Manager Training

 Team Manager training is ideal for those individuals who are already doing the role of a Team Manager, or those who are due to take on the role.
 There are no pre-requisites for the workshop, and it is recommended for anyone aged 16 or over, although it should be noted that an individual cannot take the role of a Team Manager fully until they turn 18.

-Team Manager training is delivered in two parts - Module 1 and Module 2.
-You must complete Module 1 and then spend some time to gain experience at that level before being able to progress to Module 2.
-Each module is 3hrs long and delivered in a classroom environment.
+Team Manager training is delivered in two parts – Module 1 and Module 2.
+You must complete Module 1 and then ideally spend at least a few months gaining experience at that level before moving on to Module 2.

 Great, where do I sign up?